 In a separate email to WW, Danielle Moser, wildlife program manager at Oregon Wild, punched back at the Portland Metro Chamber.

-“An overwhelming number of Oregonians from across the state, including 80% of all public testimony in support of this historic opportunity to protect our wildlife and invest in the things that make this state special,” Moser wrote.
+“An overwhelming number of Oregonians from across the state, including 80% of all public testimony, support this historic opportunity to protect our wildlife and invest in the things that make this state special,” Moser wrote.
 “Meanwhile, opponents of this bill, having realized they are out of touch with the values of Oregonians, are attempting to discredit a briefing document by saying it was AI-generated (it wasn’t) and fixating on a single mislabeled footnote (which has been corrected and redistributed).”

 The bad blood continued today.